psychowood/cookidump/README.md

 pip install -r requirements.txt
 ```

-4. Install the [Google Chrome](https://chrome.google.com) browser, if not already installed
+4. Install the [Google Chrome](https://chrome.google.com) browser, if not already installed.
+In MacOs you can also just copy the Chrome app in the cookidump folder

 5. Download the [Chrome WebDriver](https://sites.google.com/chromium.org/driver/) and save it on the `cookidump` folder